ringcentral/ringcentral-api-docs/docs/basics/partner-compatibility.md

 Remember, pay close attention to the following:

 * The domain you utilize may depend upon the carrier you are linking to.
-    * AT&T Office@Hand users will use a domain of `platform.ringcentral.biz`
+    * AT&T Office@Hand and Verizon users will use a domain of `platform.ringcentral.biz`
     * All other users will use a domain of `platform.ringcentral.com`
 * The `brandId` parameter will need to be customized based on the logo you want to appear on the login page.

-!!! warning "Additional AT&T Office@Hand Technical Requirements"
+!!! warning "Additional AT&T Office@Hand and Verizon Technical Requirements"
-    Working with partners operating in a segregated environment, like AT&T Office@Hand, comes with [additional technical requirements](../partners/segregated-environments/) in order to meet the compliance and security requirements mandated by the platform.
+    Working with partners operating in a segregated environment, like AT&T Office@Hand and Verizon, comes with [additional technical requirements](../partners/segregated-environments/) in order to meet the compliance and security requirements mandated by their products.